999iQ/Chicken-Strike/README.md

 # Chicken-Strike
-The Chicken-Strike is Online shoter game.
+The Chicken-Strike is Online FPS game.